mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part4/part4.md

 - Up to you, if you have no projects or prior experience, it might be better use of time to work on projects
 - I can't provide a good balance there
 - Send out applications, if hear nothing back, work on some projects
+- Be careful where sending out applications if you're just testing the waters

 # Hierarchy of Applications